Wedding Band or DJ: How to Make the Right Decision

 Your Entertainment Budget

 One of the biggest considerations when deciding between a DJ or a band is your budget.
 In fact, at times it’s the only consideration needed to make your final decision.
-Pricing for a professional and experienced wedding DJ will generally range anywhere from $1,500 to $3,000 depending on your package of choice.
-A professional and experienced wedding band, on the other hand, generally comes with a much higher price tag, ranging from roughly $8,000 to $15,000.
+Pricing for a professional and experienced wedding and event DJ will generally range anywhere from $1,500 to $3,000 depending on your package of choice.
+A professional and experienced wedding and event band, on the other hand, generally comes with a much higher price tag, ranging from roughly $8,000 to $15,000.
 If your entertainment budget is smaller, a DJ may be your best bet.

 Your Wedding Venue

-Before you can bring in any kind of entertainment, you need to be sure it’s not only permitted by your venue but that there are also no other restrictions or limitations to consider.
-Most wedding bands feature between 5 and 11 members.
-Does your venue have adequate space to host live music?
-What about their access to electricity?
-It’s best to allow the band access to their own source of electricity or circuit (and not one that is shared with other vendors).
-Otherwise, you risk blowing a fuse in the middle of your festivities!
+Before you can bring in any kind of entertainment, you need to be sure it’s not only permitted by your venue, but that there are also no other restrictions or limitations to consider.
+Most wedding and event bands feature between 5 and 11 members.
+Ask yourself:

 Your Formalities